1213526191/Stat_628_2/README.md

 Github Repository and Contents:

+**Since the original data and final data used for prediction is too large, we doesn't upload them.**

 * Code
   * `python_yifan`: Python code to clean the data.
   * `R_yifan`: build GLM model and create feature4jianmin_all.csv file.